Portable Grass Pads For Dogs: Keep Your Pet Happy Anywhere, Anytime

 Real vs. Synthetic Options

 When choosing turf grass for dogs, you’ll find both real and fake versions.
 Real grass pads feel and smell natural, making them easier for dogs to understand and use immediately.
 They are also compostable, making them an eco-friendly choice.
-On the other hand, synthetic grass pads are more durable and last longer when regularly cleaned.
+On the other hand, synthetic grass pads are more durable and last longer with regular cleaning.
 They can be washed and reused, which helps save money over time.
 Some synthetic options look and feel very close to real grass.
 The choice depends on your dog’s habits and your cleaning preferences.

 Odor Control